Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/Generic.Files.LineLength.md

 ## Configuration

-This sniff checks all lines in a file and generates warnings if they are over `lineLimit` characters in length and errors if they are over `absoluteLineLimit` in length.
+This rule checks all lines in a file and generates warnings if they are over `lineLimit` characters in length and errors if they are over `absoluteLineLimit` in length.
 These properties can be used to set the threshold at which errors are reported.

 > Note: The value of the `lineLimit` property should be less than or equal to the value of the `absoluteLineLimit` property.